Assistant Professor of Music EducationSpecialization: Choral Music Music Education Division

 B.M., The College of New Jersey; M.M., Northwestern University; Ph.D., Northwestern University

 In addition to his work as a choral conductor and choral music teacher educator, Dr. Elpus pursues an active research agenda at the university.
 His scholarship is focused on issues related to music education and public policy, the demographics of music students, the process of selection into music education, and music education as a context for adolescent development.
-This work has been published in the Journal of Research in Music Education, the Music Educators Journal, Music Education Research, and Arts Education Policy Review, among other venues.
-Dr. Elpus currently serves on the Editorial Boards of the Journal of Research in Music Education and the Bulletin of the Council for Research in Music Education.
+His research and scholarship have been published in the Journal of Research in Music Education, the Music Educators Journal, the international journal Music Education Research, and Arts Education Policy Review, among other venues.
+His policy research has been cited by the National Association for Music Education in their efforts to ensure that music and the arts remain enumerated core subjects in federal education law, and he was a featured speaker at the association's 2015 congressional briefing on Capitol Hill.
+Dr. Elpus currently serves on the Editorial Boards of the Journal of Research in Music Education, the Bulletin of the Council for Research in Music Education, and the Music Educators Journal.
 His research at the University of Maryland is funded in part by grants from the National Endowment for the Arts and the International Baccalaureate Organization.